-Are you seeking a natural looking and secure way to replace a missing tooth?
+Are you seeking a natural-looking and secure way to replace a missing tooth?
 Do you currently have traditional removable dentures but find them to be uncomfortable and inconvenient?
 A missing tooth can impact more than just the appearance of your smile; a gap in your teeth can lead to more complicated – and costly – dental problems in the future.
 Even patients with traditional dentures often experience irritation or slippage along the gum line and may have difficulty chewing or speaking with ease.
 With dental implants, you can significantly improve the form and function of your teeth, boost your confidence, and maintain a beautiful smile that can last for decades.

-What Are the Benefits of Dental Implants?
+What Are Dental Implants?

-Dental implants consist of a small titanium rod that serves as an artificial tooth root as well as a porcelain cap that is custom-made to match the surrounding teeth for a seamless smile.
+Dental implants are an innovative cosmetic dentistry solution and are quickly becoming the gold standard for replacing missing teeth.
+The solutions consists of a small titanium rod that serves as an artificial tooth root as well as a porcelain cap that is custom-made to match the surrounding teeth for a seamless smile.
 These titanium rods eventually fuse to the jawbone, providing exceptional support and making these dental restorations a permanent part of your mouth.
-Each dental implant feels and functions just like a natural tooth and requires zero extra maintenance.
-You can brush and floss your teeth without the need for the messy adhesives or pastes necessitated by traditional dentures.
-This treatment also offers patients increased chewing ability and improved speech, as well as a healthy, natural-looking smile.
+As a result, patients can enjoy increased chewing ability and improved speech, as well as a healthy, natural-looking smile.

-Am I a Candidate for Dental Implants?
+Am I A Candidate For Dental Implants?

 During the consultation, your dentist will perform a comprehensive oral exam as well as review your medical history to ensure you are eligible for dental implants.
 At The Art of Dentistry, patients of all ages have successfully improved their smiles with dental implants.
 In general, good candidates for the procedure exhibit the following: